crate/cloud-tutorials/docs/edge.rst

 In the final stage, the script will loop over the services and check their availability.
 It continues doing this until all required services have become available.
-Note that this may take some time, depending also on the speed of certificate issuance.
+Note that this may take some time, which depends among other things on how fast a certificate can be issued.

 Once the services are up and running, the script will report: "Successfully validated installation".
 At this point, you can return to the CrateDB Cloud